-Board Risk Committee (BRC)
+Board Risk Commi ittee (BRC)

 Committee members All Board members

-Summary terms of reference The BRC is responsible for overseeing the management of risk by ensuring: a.
-Key risks are identified and steps taken to mitigate them. b.
-Due consideration is given to all significant matters relating to governance, control, regulatory and compliance issues. c.
-Key risk and controls are monitored adequately. d.
-Adequate capital is maintained for the Group's key risk exposures, both to ensure regulatory compliance and the achievement of its strategic goals.
-It also oversees, at a high level, the operation of the Internal Capital Adequacy Assessment Process (ICAAP) and Individual Liquidity Adequacy Assessment Process (ILAAP).
+Summary terms of reference The BRC is responsible for providing focused management and governance of risk by ensuring: Devoting sufficient time to the consideration of risks and issues and ensuring that adequate resources are allocated to the management of risk at The Nottingham.
+Providing adequate levels of oversight to ensure risk management processes and systems are in place and fully operational and monitor the operating effectiveness of risk management processes.
+Establishing and maintaining risk appetite statements and policies for each of The Nottingham's categories of risk.
+It also oversees, at a high level, the operation of the Internal Capital Adequacy Assessment Process (ICAAP) and Internal Liquidity Adequacy Assessment Process (ILAAP).
 In addition the BRC monitors The Nottingham's overall capital and liquidity adequacy and exposure to risk.

 Frequency Quarterly

-Board Audit Comm Committee members 3 Non-Executive Directors Summary terms of reference The BAC considers all audit matters relating to The Nottingham, including systems of internal control, financial reporting, accounting policies and judgemental accounting issues.
+Board Audit Committee (BAC) Committee members 4 Non-Executive Directors Summary terms of reference The BAC considers all audit matters relating to The Nottingham, including systems of internal control, financial reporting, accounting policies and judgemental accounting issues.
 The BAC oversees the work of Internal Audit.
 This includes considering the findings from audit reports and reviewing the progress of management in implementing identified actions.
 The BAC considers the scope and planning of external audit activities and recommends to the Board any decisions on the engagement of external auditors for non-audit services.
 Frequency Quarterly with additional meetings to deal with the interim financial statements and Annual Report and Accounts.